Hussein Fazal: Career

 In 2016, Fazal co-founded SnapTravel, a conversational AI platform designed to help users book hotels via SMS and messaging apps like WhatsApp.
 Over time, SnapTravel expanded its offerings, integrating financial tools and retail discounts, and rebranded briefly to SnapCommerce and then Super.com in 2022.
 In 2024, Super.com was named one of the America's fastest growing companies by Financial Times.
+In March 2025, Fazal spoke about 'the rise of Super Apps in the year 2024' at South by Southwest along with Ben Shen of Cash App and Loren Kosloske of Uber.
+Later that year in October, he hosted a session on 'The Modern Company' with Shopify president Harley Finkelstein in the Canadian Elevate Festival.
 Fazal has written for TechCrunch and Ad Age.